ShaikRijwana-BusinessAnalyst/Certification/README.md

 ## Business Relevance: How These Certifications Connect to BA Work

 ### Translating Data into Business Decisions
-The combination of **Advanced Data Analyst (Coursera)**, **Power BI (Microsoft)**, and **Data Fundamentals (IBM)** provides end-to-end capability: sourcing and cleaning data, building analytical models, and communicating findings through executive-level dashboards.
+The combination of **Advanced Data Analyst (Coursera)**, **Data Analysis and Visualization with Power BI (Coursera)**, **Data Modeling in Power BI (Coursera)**, **Power BI (Microsoft)**, and **Data Fundamentals (IBM)** provides end-to-end capability: sourcing and cleaning data, building robust data models with proper schema design, and communicating findings through executive-level dashboards.
 In a BA role, this directly supports requirements analysis, KPI tracking, and evidence-based recommendations to stakeholders.

 ### Working Alongside AI Systems
 With three IBM AI certifications, I can critically evaluate where AI tools add value in business processes — not just use them blindly.
 This is increasingly a core BA competency: understanding automation boundaries, flagging model limitations, and translating AI outputs into business language for non-technical stakeholders.

 ### Delivering Inside Agile Teams
-The **Kanban in Practice** certification (Infosys Springboard) demonstrates familiarity with iterative delivery environments.
-BAs in modern product and technology teams are expected to operate within sprint cycles, manage user story backlogs, and communicate across product owners, developers, and business leads — all skills embedded in this credential.
+The **Scrum Master (SCRUMstudy)** and **Kanban in Practice (Infosys Springboard)** certifications demonstrate familiarity with iterative delivery environments.
+BAs in modern product and technology teams are expected to operate within sprint cycles, facilitate ceremonies, manage user story backlogs, and communicate across product owners, developers, and business leads — all skills embedded in these credentials.

 ### Strategic and Commercial Awareness
 The **Strategic Management Professional** certification (Saylor University) grounds analytical work in broader business context.
 BAs who understand competitive dynamics, strategic trade-offs, and organizational priorities are better positioned to frame requirements correctly, scope projects realistically, and align deliverables with business objectives.